s0lst1c3/gamewarden/README.md

 Gamewarden is intended to be installed on a Raspberry Pi microcontroller running Raspbien-Lite.
 The gw-listener script targets _Python 3.3_.
 All other Python code targets _Python 2.7_.

 Python dependencies are listed in `pip.req`.
 Binary dependencies are listed in `dependencies.txt`.

+todo:
+- fill in this section... software setup, hardware setup, etc
+- add table of contents (use this? https://github.com/ekalinin/github-markdown-toc)